Arunesh-Gour/Aquaponics_System/docs/software/EmulatedHardware_SRS.rst

    Hardware.
    Software.
    Communication.
-All controllers and sensors have just 2 public functions - read() and write().
+All actuators and sensors have just 2 public functions - read() and write().
 The variable to be read or written will be passed as string, while value to be overwritten will be passed as respective object.